arvigeus/AZ-204/Questions/Containers.md

 ---

-What storage service should you utilize to ensure persistent storage for a new Azure container instance running a SQL Server database within a Docker image?
+Question: You are deploying a containerized application in Azure.

+Requirements:

+- The application uses SQL Server in a container, and the database files must be stored on a persistent volume that supports the SMB protocol.
+- The application must automatically redeploy whenever a new container image is pushed to Azure Container Registry (ACR).

+What should you configure?

+- [x] ACR Webhooks
+- [ ] Azure Event Hub
+- [ ] Azure Event Grid
+- [ ] Azure Blob storage
+- [ ] Azure Queue storage
 - [ ] Azure Table storage
-- [ ] Azure Queue storage
-- [ ] Azure Blob storage
 - [x] Azure Files
+- [ ] Azure DevOps Pipeline

 Answer:

+- **ACR Webhooks**: Automatically notify your deployment system (e.g., AKS, App Service, Function) when a new image is pushed, enabling continuous deployment.
-- Azure Files is the correct choice as it offers SMB protocol support, making it suitable for persistent storage for SQL Server instances in containers.
+- **Azure Files**: Provides persistent shared storage over SMB, suitable for SQL Server instances running inside containers.
-- Azure Blob storage lacks SMB support needed for SQL Server instances in containers.
-- Azure Table storage is for NoSQL data and not suitable for SQL Server persistent storage.
-- Azure Queue storage is for message queuing and not for persistent storage.
+- **Azure Event Hub/Event Grid**: General eventing/messaging platforms; not the direct mechanism ACR uses for image updates.
+- **Azure Blob/Table/Queue**: Storage services for blobs, NoSQL data, or queues.
+None provide SMB support or automatic image update triggers.
+- **Azure DevOps Pipeline**: Useful for orchestrating deployments but does not inherently trigger on ACR image pushes without webhooks.